© Turismo de Lugo

-The city wall was part of a defensive complex comprising a ditch, wall and an intervallum.
-Furthermore, it is the only one, anywhere in the three continents that saw Roman domination, to maintain its entire perimeter intact.
+The city wall was part of a defensive complex comprising a moat, wall and an intervallum.
+It is the only Roman wall anywhere in the three continents that saw Roman domination, to maintain its entire perimeter intact.

-The Roman walls of Lugo date from the late 3rd century.
-They were built with a view to defending the Roman town of Lucus Augusti from the Barbarian menace.
-The walls formed part of a defensive complex which included a moat, the walls and the intervallum.
-They enclose an area of around 34.4 hectares and the perimeter is approximately 2,120 metres.
-The width is some 4.20 metres and the height varies between 8 and 12 metres.
-Their plan is quadrangular and the criteria of the layout are unknown to this day, given that they left some important residential areas unprotected, while in other parts pieces of open ground were enclosed by the walls.
-They were built with a type of mortar made from an earth, gravel and pebble base, cemented with water.
-Today, they consist of 71 turrets (60 with a circular plan and 11 quadrangular ones) with two storey towers.
-Access to the walled enclosure is through 10 gateways, of which five were opened after 1853 due to urban growth.
-UNESCO considers the Roman Walls of Lugo to be 'a unique and exceptional example of Roman military fortifications'.
+The Roman city wall in Lugo dates from the end of the 3rd century.
+It was built to defend the Roman city of Lucus Augusti against the barbarian threat, The city wall was part of a defensive complex comprising a moat, wall and an intervallum.
+It encloses an area of some 34.4 hectares, and has a perimeter of approximately 2,120 metres.
+Its average thickness is 4.2 metres and its height ranges from 8 to 12 metres.
+It has a rectangular floor plan and the rationale for its design is still unknown, given that it left some important residential areas unprotected while in other sections it included areas of empty ground within the walls.
+It is built of mortar made from earth, loose stones and pebbles, cemented with water.
+It currently has 71 sections (60 circular and 11 quadrangular) with two-storey towers.
+Access to the walled area was via ten gates, five of which were opened from 1853 onwards, on account of urban growth.
+UNESCO considers the Roman walls of Lugo to be 'the finest surviving example of late Roman military fortifications'.

-- The Cathedral, the Roman baths, the Roman bridge, the Church of San Pedro, that of Santiago A Nova.
+- Setting: Cathedral, hot springs, Roman bridge, church of San Pedro, church of Santiago A Nova.

 From Monday to WednesdayFrom 11:00 AM to 1:30 PM From 5:00 PM to 7:30 PM

 From Thursday to SaturdayFrom 11:00 AM to 7:30 PM